 Gregory Sharkey, born in Pittsburgh, Pennsylvania, is a member of the Jesuits (Society of Jesus) and an ordained Catholic priest.
 In addition to degrees in theology and philosophy, he did graduate studies in Sanskrit and Buddhism at Oxford University, where he specialized in Newar Buddhism, one of the subjects he teaches at RYI.
 Fr.
-Sharkey is director of the Boston College Nepal Program, and of Desideri House, a centre for intercultural learning and religious dialogue.
+Sharkey is the director of the Boston College Nepal Program and of Desideri House, a center for intercultural learning and religious dialogue.

 - Director, Boston College Nepal Program

 - Research professor of comparative theology, Boston College

 Newar and Tamang Buddhism; Ethnography of Nepalese Religions, Himalayan Languages; Comparative Theology.

 History of Christian encounters with Buddhism; Comparative lexicon of Tamang.